corinsexton/root_argweaver/README.md

 ##### `get_pairwise_information.R`
 This script uses 'treeList.Rdata' to query all trees for information for one allele in relation to all other alleles.
 It outputs a tab-separated file with each row containing for all other alleles :
-  1. allele id,
+  1. first allele id
-  2. taxon of allele,
+  2. second allele id
+  3. first allele deme
+  4. second allele deme
-  3. shortest distance found to that allele,
+  5. shortest distance found to second allele
-  4. start of region for tree with the shortest distance,
+  6. start of region for tree with the shortest distance
-  5. end of region for tree with the shortest distance,
+  7. end of region for tree with the shortest distance
-  6. number of variant sites in the region for the shortest distance tree,
+  8. number of variant sites in the region for the shortest distance tree
-  7. mrca node in shortest distance tree,
+  9. mrca node in shortest distance tree
-  8. maximum distance found to that allele,
+  10. maximum distance found to that allele
-  9. start of region for tree with the maximum distance,
+  11. start of region for tree with the maximum distance
-  10. end of region for tree with the maximum distance,
+  12. end of region for tree with the maximum distance
-  11. number of variant sites in the region for the maximum distance tree,
+  13. number of variant sites in the region for the maximum distance tree
-  12. mrca node in maximum distance tree
+  14. mrca node in maximum distance tree

 The min_split and max_split parameters specify limits to the most recent and most ancient a MRCA can be for a pair of alleles.
-By default, these limits only apply to allele relationships between different species, but the --all_species parameter can be set to true to apply the limits to intra species alleles as well.
+These files should be in tab separated format with the deme identifiers along the rows and columns.
+The first column name should have a placeholder (such as . or ,).
+The rest of the columns should be named with the same identifiers that are present in the fasta sequence file (case insensitive).
+For example, popy, gogo, patr etc. Any sequences in the fasta file that lack an identifier will be classified as human.
   Usage:
-     `Rscript get_single_allele_information.R [opt: path to treeList.RData] [opt: --max_split #] [opt: --min_split #] [opt: -a, --all_species defaults:False] <allele name> <output file name>`
+     `Rscript get_single_allele_information.R [opt: path to treeList.RData] [opt: --max_split path-to-tsv] [opt: --min_split path-to-tsv] <allele name> <output file name>`